-The following section shall be cased off with the so-called surface casing.
-The primary function of the surface casing is to isolate the wellbore from surface aquifers.
+The following section shall be cased off with the surface casing in order to isolate the wellbore from surface aquifers.
 The objective is two-fold: to avoid potential contamination of aquifers used for drinking water by drilling fluids and, to avoid wellbore fluids contamination and/or losses with aquifer water.